Conservar Acrylic Varnish

-Paraloid B-44 (formerly called Acryloid B-44 in the United States) is a thermoplastic acrylic resin, and the principal component of Incralac, provides an excellent varnish of hardness, adhesion and film toughness together with clarity and transparency.
+Paraloid B-44 (formerly called Acryloid B-44 in the United States) is a thermoplastic acrylic resin, and the principal component of INCRALAC provides an excellent varnish of hardness, adhesion, and film toughness together with clarity and transparency.
 It is often blended with other resins to adjust the balance of properties required for a set purpose.
 Paraloid B-44 acrylic resin can be dissolved in toluene, xylene, selected esters, acetone, and methyl ethyl ketone.
-Paraloid B-44 is not soluble in most alcohols and aliphatic hydrocarbons as the sole solvent.
-It is well suited for a variety of applications, including treated metal, copper, zinc, brass, treated aluminum, concrete, and certain plastics.
-While some change of the resin occurs after it has aged, this change can be essentially eliminated by the addition of a UV stabilizer, which is included in Conservar Acrylic Varnish.
+Paraloid B-44 is not soluble in most alcohols, and aliphatic hydrocarbons as the sole solvent.
+It is well suited for various applications, including treated metal, copper, zinc, brass, aluminum, concrete, and certain plastics.
+While some change in the resin occurs after it has aged, this change can be eliminated by adding a UV stabilizer, which is included in Conservar Acrylic Varnish.

 Paraloid B-44 is insoluble in almost all purely aliphatic solvents, such as odorless mineral spirits, making it an ideal isolating varnish.
 It can be used with other varnishes applied as a distinct layer, for example, below Conservar Finishing Varnish or other varnishes.
 Conservar Finishing Varnish remains easily removable without harming the Conservar Acrylic Varnish in the layer below.
 Conservar Acrylic Varnish can also be used as a final varnish that is less glossy than Conservar Finishing Varnish.

 Compared to natural resin varnishes, such as dammar, Conservar Acrylic Varnish has a slightly satin-like appearance.
 It will not saturate colors as well as dammar or Conservar FInishing Varnish and is considerably less glossy.